chetanpalde/nlp_pipeline/README.md

 			Note that the return type of methods is given as String which is in Json format mentioned in detail in Breif description section.

 		#2.
 Using nlp_pipeline.jar through command line:
+			Make sure that you have your models folder in the same directory in which jar file is kept.
+			You can also run the jar from the command line.
+There are two scenearios:
+			a.
+You provide a text file as input:
+				Run the following command:
+					java -jar nlp_pipeline.jar <your file path>
+				eg: java -jar nlp_pipeline.jar /home/input.txt

+			b.
+Console based application:
+				Run the jar by using following command: java -jar nlp_pipeline.jar
+				You will get : 'Enter the sentence: ' as output.
+Provide a sentence and press Enter.

+		The output through the command line argument would be the merged version of all the above mentioned functions in the Json format.

 #Brief Description